 Till then, it was just waiting.
 Still, since most teens had little money, a car, or dates for that matter, we had to do something.
 Especially on a weekend.
 What did my kid brother, his friend and mine, and I come up with one summer Saturday night?
 No such things as malls to hang out in back then.
 Shopping centers closed up fairly early.
 No, we settled on going elsewhere.

 The South Gate Drive-in to be exact.
 How, given the circumstances?
 We walked.
-One of us came up with the idea of trudging down the railroad tracks that ran behind it.
+One of us came up with the idea of trudging down the railroad line that ran behind it.
 Sitting on the partially elevated track, watching the outdoor screen at a distance.
 Straining to hear the sound wafting out of the cars and trucks parked at the back.
 Dreaming of being in a one, with fogged over windows, like those in front of us one day soon.

 - For those counting, this is my 500th post on this blog, which is kind of flabbergasting. ↩